Don't Go 2 Sleep: Versions

 Version 0: The album was announced as Dillinger & Makaveli.
 The original artwork was posted on hitemup.com and mentioned D.P.G.
 Record Presentz in green lettering.
 The original track listing posted on hitemup.com included eight tracks: Wake Up My People, First To Bomb, Let's Fight, Um Dumpin, Don't Go To Sleep, They Don't Give A Fuck About Us, 187 Um, Heaven or Hell Outro.
 This version never saw the light of day however, and track-listings were soon changed.

 Version 1: The first leaked release was ripped into poor quality and cut differently so that the tracks all ran together much like they do on the Makaveli album.
 This was in fact the first release available, and was put out thanks in part to certain members of the Pacboard community.
 This release included the same six tracks as above, as well as the originals of First to Bomb and Don't Go To Sleep instead of 187 Um and Heaven or Hell Outro.
 The cover read "Tupac Shakur & Daz Dillinger" in green lettering.
 This release was also released on a label dubbed "Pacaveli Records" and shows up from time to time on eBay.

 Version 1.5: This was the actual eight track release of the album by Daz Dillinger.
 It included the usual eight songs and was pressed and sold on the streets.
 The cover for the album had "D.P.G.
 Recordz Presents" in green lettering at the top of the album and had the track-listing on the back cover.

 Version 2: This is the Japan import version.
-This release included the same eight tracks as before, but also included the tracks "Move for the Money", "Don't Go To Sleep Soul-G Remix", "First To Bomb" instrumental, as well as "First to Bomb BBK Remix".
+This release included the same eight tracks as before, but also included the tracks "Only Move 4 Tha Money", "Don't Go To Sleep Soul-G Remix", "First To Bomb" instrumental, as well as "First to Bomb BBK Remix".
 For this release the cover was altered as real photos were photoshopped into the background of the cover for the 100 dollar bills.
 The top of the cover was changed to say Tupac Shakur & Daz Dillinger in white lettering.
 This release was released by Makaveli Records, and is the most common and easy to find release.

 Version 3: Finally, on September 13, 2003, Daz put out what he called "Makaveli & Dillinger, The Whole Album".
 This was basically the Japan import with some skits and filler tracks on it.
 The only new track that included 2Pac was the song "Initiated" which was released in 1998 on Daz's Retaliation, Revenge & Get Back album.
 The full track-listing for this album included 25 tracks, most of which was from Daz's then new album.
 Thus far, this was the last Makaveli & Dillinger release.